CarterSavg/Wiki-Dot_Scrapper/README.md

 ## Usage
 In order to run this us `docker-compose up -d` and once the container is up run the python script `python scrapper.py`

+## API
+The default for the flask API is localhost `127.0.0.1` port 5000